AMatutat/Thesis-LevelGenerator/md/relatedwork.md

 In seinen Buch schrieb Yu:

-"This system doesn´t create the most natural-looking caves ever, and players will quickly begin to recognize certain repeating landmarks and perhaps even sense that the levels are generated on a grid.
-But with enough templates and random mutations, there´s still plenty of variability.
-More importantly, it creates fun and engaging levels that the player can´t easily get stuck in, something much more valuable than realism when it comes to making an immersive experience"[@Yu2016]
+"This system doesn‘t create the most natural-looking caves ever, and players will quickly begin to recognize certain repeating landmarks and perhaps even sense that the levels are generated on a grid.
+But with enough templates and random mutations, there‘s still plenty of variability.
+More importantly, it creates fun and engaging levels that the player can‘t easily get stuck in, something much more valuable than realism when it comes to making an immersive experience"[@Yu2016]

 #### Graph Based